jooapa/klinoff-lang/README.md

 ## file extension
 The file extension for klinoff language is
 - `.kln`
-- `.nöff`

-and just in case for everybodys sanity, if you want some working color syntax highlighting, use `.sh` extension for some reason `.nöff` works but not as good.
-INTRODUCING THE NEW VS CODE EXTENSION FOR KLINOFF-LANG, WITH THE EXTENSION YOU GET FULL CONTROL OF THE COLOR SYNTAX HIGHLIGHTING
+and just in case for everybodys sanity, if you want some working color syntax highlighting.
+INTRODUCING THE NEW VS CODE EXTENSION FOR KLINOFF-LANG, WITH THE EXTENSION YOU GET FULL CONTROL OF THE COLOR [SYNTAX HIGHLIGHTING](https://marketplace.visualstudio.com/items?itemName=Jooapa.klinoff-lang-syntax-highlighting)!

 ## Features
 - Easy to learn